 'PAL MUNDO MGMT.
 PRESENTS THE SINGLE & VIDEO DEBUT OF ‘CONVENTO’ BY BURGEONING REGGAETÓN & LATIN TRAP ARTIST, “TURY”

 CONVENTO features a lucid dark trap beat with melodic Latin rap vocals.
-Check out a sneak preview of CONVENTO https://on.soundcloud.com/hNNoH and (for media use only, not for public).
-The CONVENTO video Premiere will be at https://www.youtube.com/channel/UCS9OtOI-PjUa3NW4dfCLE7w
+Check out a sneak preview of CONVENTO https://on.soundcloud.com/hNNoH (for media use only, not for public).

 Pal Mundo Management is a newly created studio, primarily focused on assisting in the development of new artists and producers in the Urbano Latino, Reggaeton and Latin Trap Music genres. http://palmundomgmt.com